 Leaving New York

-You're playing on the swings at the playground.
-You're swinging high.
-You feel the pump in your arms and a calm sense of accomplishment every time you reach the top of your arc.
+You're swinging higher than you could have imagined when you first got on.
+You feel the pump in your arms and a serene sense of accomplishment every time you reach the top of your arc.

 But you keep looking over at the merry-go-round.